Thijs20891019/GitHub_page/README.md

 Research question and hypotheses:
 - Research Question:
-  - Is there a difference in the frequence of [unique words found in fantasy novels that are not found in romance novels] and [unique words found in romance novels that are not found in fantasy novels]?
+  - Is there a difference in the number of [unique words found in fantasy novels that are not found in romance novels] and [unique words found in romance novels that are not found in fantasy novels]?
 - Hypothesis:
-  - There is a difference in the frequence of [unique words found in fantasy novels that are not found in romance novels] and [unique words found in romance novels that are not found in fantasy novels].
+  - There is a difference in the number of [unique words found in fantasy novels that are not found in romance novels] and [unique words found in romance novels that are not found in fantasy novels].

 Method:
 - Independent variables: